Costa Rica country profile

 1823 - Costa Rica becomes a province of the Central American Federation along with El Salvador, Guatemala, Honduras and Nicaragua.

-1838 - Costa Rica becomes a fully independent country after the disintegration of the United Provinces of Central America.
+1838 - Costa Rica becomes a fully independent country.

-1948 - Former president Rafael Angel Calderon loses the election by a slim margin and refuses to accept newly-elected president Otillio Ulate.
-A bloody 44-day civil war ensues and a temporary government led by socialist landowner Jose Figueres emerges.
+1948 - Former president Rafael Angel Calderon loses the election by a slim margin and refuses to accept the result; more than 2,000 people are killed in the ensuing 44-day civil war.

-1948-49 - A new constitution is adopted, which includes the dissolution of Costa Rica's armed forces.
+1948-49 - A new constitution is adopted, which includes the dissolution of the armed forces.

 1987 - President Oscar Arias Sanchez wins the Nobel Peace Prize for his role in ending civil wars in El Salvador and Nicaragua.
 He wins a second term in 2006.

 2000 - Costa Rica and Nicaragua resolve long-standing dispute over navigation along San Juan river, which serves as their border.

 2007 - Switches diplomatic allegiance from Taiwan to China in a bid to attract Chinese investment.